elgill/EL2020/README.md

  - python3-pip
  - Adafruit Python DHT Library

-This script assumes that you have the touch sensor connected to pin 19, the temperature/Humidity reader to pin 17, and the LED to pin 27 on the GPiO interface.
+This script assumes that you have the the temperature/Humidity reader connected to pin 17, the green LED to pin 26 and the red LED to pin 27 on the GPiO interface.